Eileen Chang: Shanghai

 At the age of 10, Chang's mother renamed her as Aìlíng, a transliteration of Eileen, in preparation for her entrance into an English school.
 While in high school, Chang read Dream of the Red Chamber, one of the Four Great Classical Novels of Chinese literature, which influenced her work throughout her career.
 Chang displayed great literary talent and her writings were published in the school magazine.
 The following year, she wrote her debut short novel at the age of 12.

-Chang's writing is heavily influenced by the environment in which she lives.
+Chang's writing was heavily influenced by the environment in which she lived.
 Shanghai and Hong Kong in the 1940s were the background of many of her earlier novels.
-She was known for her “aesthetic ambivalence” where the narrative style and language were reminiscent of the traditional “linked-chapter” novel while the setting was more in line with modern urban melodramas.
-Chang also sought to probe and examine the psychology her characters.
+She was known for her "aesthetic ambivalence" where the narrative style and language were reminiscent of the traditional "linked-chapter" novel while the setting was more in line with modern urban melodramas.
+Chang also sought to probe and examine the psychology of her characters.